writethedocs/www/docs/hiring-guide/portfolios.rst

 Long pieces are unlikely to be read in their entirety.
 Include the best sections that really showcase your skills and abilities.

-You can incude links to published documents you contributed to.
+You can include links to published documents you contributed to.
 Include disclaimers where appropriate, as content you do not own or host on your own site may change or be removed at any time.

 Include a short description of each piece that talks about your process for creating it.
 Even for samples you create on your own, overview who you would expect to involve in creating the doc.
-Woud you talk to product managers, engineers, QA?
+Would you talk to product managers, engineers, QA?
 Would you involve reviewers or editors?
 Talk about your process for writing your samples.